vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

   would probably became an alias for `datadog_logs` or `datadog_metrics` before being deprecated),

-This would lead to the following config, functionally identical to the [snippet above](#user-experience), a bit longer but still very straighforward and easily readable (note that having multiple binding addresses may translate to more parameter in later work around helm charts):
+This would lead to the following config, functionally identical to the [snippet above](#user-experience), a bit longer but still very straightforward and easily readable (note that having multiple binding addresses may translate to more parameter in later work around helm charts):

 ```toml